-- For responses sent by Service Responders, the From field SHOULD contain an address which can be used to reach the (human) maintainer of that service.
-The human-readable portion of the From field (the phrase preceding the address) SHOULD contain a name or description of the service to identify the service to humans. - For responses sent by Personal Responders, the From field SHOULD contain the name of the recipient and an address chosen by the recipient to be recognizable to correspondents.
-Often this will be the same address that was used to send mail to that recipient.
+- For responses sent by Service Responders, the From fi eld SHOULD contain an address which can be used to reach the (human) maintainer of that service.
+The human-readable portion of the From fi eld (the display-name preceding the address) SHOULD contain a name or description of the service to identify the service to humans. - For responses sent by Personal Responders, the From fi eld SHOULD contain the name of the recipient and an address chosen by the recipient to be recognizable to correspondents.
+Often this will be the same address that was used to send the subject message to that recipient.

 In the case of a recipient having multiple mail addresses forwarded to the same mailbox (and responder), a Personal Responder MAY use heuristics to guess, based on the information available in various message header fields, which of several addresses for that recipient the sender is likely to have used, and use that address in the From field of the response.
-However it MUST be possible for a recipient on whose behalf the responder is to explicitly specify the human-readable name and address to be used in the From header fields of responses.
+However it MUST be possible for a recipient on whose behalf the responder is acting to explicitly specify the human-readable name and address to be used in the From header fields of responses.